 Password Creation Advice

 This article provides tips for crafting a good, secure password.
-But let's start by alerting you to a recent major change in our password system, explained in detail in this Daily Kos post: July is Reset Your Password Month on Daily Kos: the annoying sequel The key pieces of information from that post--PLUS detailed steps for changing your password--are provided in another Knowledge Base article: Step-By-Step Password Change Instructions
+For context, see the detailed explanation for the recent update of our password system.
+The key pieces of information from that post--PLUS detailed steps for changing your password--are provided in the reference article linked below.

 Our site password REQUIREMENTS: